code of conduct

 • Burnout, i.e., feeling the need to work endless hours to make up for the above issues, and the subsequent exhaustion

-All graduate students come across most of these issues at some level.
+All graduate students encounter most of these issues to some extent.
 I strongly encourage everyone in the group to take an active and preemptive approach toward maintaining their mental health.
 I assure you that you have the time and resources needed for a highly successful Master's or Ph.D.
-If there is anything that is placing undue stress or preventing you from performing at your potential, please do not hesitate to let me or any of the postgraduate coordinators in the department know how we can help.
-You should also be familiar with resources on campus, such as https://counselingandtesting.louisiana.edu/.
+If there is anything that is placing undue stress or preventing you from performing at your best potential, please do not hesitate to let me or any of the postgraduate coordinators in the department know how we can help.
+You should also be familiar with counselling resources on campus.
 Every effort will be made to help you access the right support networks.

 Outputs, publication expectations and standards, and open science

-Where possible, all research outputs (e.g., papers) will be published ‘Open Access’ (OA) (preferably Gold or Diamond OA; for definitions, please see the Open Research Glossary), with manuscripts also uploaded to a relevant pre-print server (e.g., EarthArXiv) before journal submission, review, and (hopefully) publication.
-Where Gold or Diamond OA is not possible, the manuscript should be made publically available via Green OA.
-Please also note that despite UL Lafayette is not a signatory of the Declaration of Research Assessment (DORA), I am personally committed to the principles of DORA.
-This implies that I am committed to (i) eliminating the use of journal-based metrics, such as Journal Impact Factors, in funding, appointment, and promotion considerations; and (ii) assessing research on its own merits rather than based on the journal in which the research is published.
+Where possible, all research outputs (e.g., papers) will be published ‘Open Access’ (OA) (preferably Gold or Diamond OA; for definitions, please see the Open Research Glossary).
+If not possible, pre-publication manuscripts should be uploaded to a relevant pre-print server (e.g., EarthArXiv) before journal submission, review, and (hopefully) publication.
+Where Gold or Diamond OA is not possible, the manuscript should be made publicly available via Green OA.
+We are committed to the principles of DORA.
+This implies that we are committed to (i) eliminating the use of journal-based metrics, such as Journal Impact Factors, in funding, appointment, and promotion considerations; and (ii) assessing research on its own merits rather than based on the journal in which the research is published.
 I encourage you to think broadly about your choice of publication venue.
 It is my personal view that the key guiding principle for choosing a journal is that it is thematically appropriate for the work you wish to publish.

-Authorship on any manuscript or presentation will be openly discussed in group meetings and should, if possible, include everyone who has contributed significantly to the work.
-A “significant contribution” can include, but is not limited to, interpretations of primary data and development of ideas presented in the work; it need not include data curation or financial contribution to the work undertaken.
-The order of authors on a manuscript or presentation should be dictated by the relative contribution made by each author (see here for further information); if these contributions are equal, authors should be listed alphabetically by surname.
-Where conflict arises, Davide Oppo will facilitate discussion to help resolve this.
+Authorship on any manuscript or presentation will be openly discussed and should include everyone who has contributed significantly to the work.
+A “significant contribution” can include, but is not limited to, the interpretations of primary data and development of ideas presented in the work, but it does not need to include data curation or financial contribution to the work undertaken.
+The order of authors on a manuscript or presentation should be dictated by the relative contribution made by each author; if these contributions are equal, authors should be listed alphabetically by last name.
+Where conflict arises, I will facilitate discussion to help resolve this.
 I encourage an open dialogue about this matter, ideally via authorship ‘check-ins’ that will likely occur several times over the lifetime of the study.
 To help inform Editors, reviewers, and readers of our papers, we will include an author contribution statement as part of a paper.

 Conferences

 You will be supported (financially and otherwise) to attend and take part in conferences related to your Ph.D./MSc research.
-You must direct me toward any of your needs at least 2-3 months before the conference to allow UL Lafayette authorization time.
-To reduce the load on your finances, I will pay in advance your expenses (e.g., flights, conference fee, etc.) and will charge on my Credit Card the hotel room if I’m traveling to the conference too.
-Consider that UL Lafayette and the State of Louisiana have strict regulations in matters of travel; always ask before doing anything, or you risk not being reimbursed.
-In any case, you are expected to register for the conference as a student and in advance to get discounted registration fees.
-You will fly economy class and book the cheapest accommodation possible.
-You are expected to share hotel rooms if traveling with colleagues, even if they are from outside of SBRG.
-You must book no later than one month before the conference, preferably earlier, to get the lowest cost travel costs and accommodations.
+You must notify me of any needs at least 2-3 months before the conference, as any expenses must be approved beforehand.
+To reduce the load on your finances, I will cover your expenses (e.g., flights, conference fee, etc.) in advance, if possible, and charge the hotel room to my credit card.
+Consider that the university and the State have strict regulations in matters of travel; always ask before doing anything, or you risk being financially liable for unauthorized expenses.
+In any case, you are expected to register for the conference as a student and in advance to get early bird registration fees.
+You will fly economy class and book an accommodation within a reasonable budget.

 Expectations and requirements

-Conference abstracts must be shown to all co-authors (both inside and outside of UL Lafayette) at least one week before the abstract deadline.
+Conference abstracts must be shown to all co-authors before submission.
 Upon acceptance (or rejection) of your abstract, you must inform all coauthors of the outcome as soon as possible.
-You must also send a final draft of your presentation or poster to all co-authors (inside and outside of UL Lafayette) at least one week before the presentation date.
+You must also send a final draft of your presentation or poster to all co-authors at least one week before the presentation date.
 Ideally, a near-final draft should be completed two weeks before the presentation date to be presented at an SBRG weekly meeting.
 In this way, you will be able to receive feedback from your colleagues.
 Presentation and publishing ethics, which are at least partly captured by the Committee on Publication Ethics (COPE), state that all authors must approve the submission and presentation of work bearing their names.
-The same applies to papers (see above).
-Note that after material has been presented at a conference, this must be sent in raw format (e.g., .ppt, .ai) to all co-authors and data providers for their records/use within 14 days; if appropriate, this material can be uploaded to an appropriate online archive (e.g., FigShare, EarthArXiv) where it will be assigned a DOI, and will be useable and citable by the scientific community.
+Note that after material has been presented at a conference, this must be sent in raw format (e.g., .ppt, .ai) to all co-authors and data providers for their records/use within 14 days; if appropriate, this material can be uploaded to an online archive (e.g., FigShare, EarthArXiv) where it will be assigned a DOI, and will be useable and citable by the scientific community.

 I recognize that many of you have personal responsibilities and obligations besides your studies.
-I appreciate that it can be difficult to balance those demands and that a classic ‘9-to-5’ day may not be optimal.
-Because of this, the exact hours you choose to work is up to you.
-Being on campus between 10 am and 4 pm most days may, however, help facilitate collaborative working and, we hope, lead to a more fulfilling research experience.
-Where possible, meetings and events will not be arranged outside these hours to allow participation by all SBRG members.
+I appreciate that it can be challenging to balance those demands and that a classic ‘9-to-5’ day may not be optimal.
+Because of this, the exact hours you choose to work are up to you.
+Being on campus between 10 am and 4 pm most days may, however, help facilitate collaborative working and, hopefully, lead to a more fulfilling research experience.
+Where possible, meetings and events will not be arranged outside these hours to allow participation by all group members.

 Meetings

-Group meetings: Group meetings are typically held at 4 pm on Wednesday in HH109; all group members are expected to attend if they are not otherwise engaged in other research-related activities (e.g., at a conference, attending training or a lecture, etc.).
-The SBRG meeting is an excellent forum for updating colleagues on project progress, developing research skills, and widening our collective understanding.
-Meetings provide a forum for presenting results, such as ‘dry-runs’ of conference talks and more informal discussions around research topics arising.
+Group meetings: Group meetings are typically held once a week; all group members are expected to attend if they are not otherwise engaged in other research-related activities (e.g., at a conference, attending training or a lecture, etc.).
+These meetings are an excellent forum for updating colleagues on project progress, developing research skills, and widening our collective knowledge.
+Meetings provide a forum for presenting results, such as ‘dry runs’ of conference talks and more informal discussions around research topics arising.
 As part of your professional training, you will be expected to lead a group discussion on a topic of your choice at least once per term.
-During the meeting, all members will present a short 5-10 slides PowerPoint that should ideally contain an overview of (i) what your plans were for the last week; (ii) work undertaken; (iii) issues arising; and (iv) a forward plan for the next week.

 Individual meetings: These will occur on an ad hoc basis as personal situations require.
-These will give you an opportunity to discuss your progress and any administrative issues that you need to be addressed.
-I encourage you to send a short agenda ahead and to come fully prepared for individual meetings; in this way, we can focus discussions such that all concerns are addressed.
-Such reports are an important way to self-monitor your progress, as well as keep your supervisor(s) informed of both positive and negative developments.
-They are particularly important for those who have co-supervisors based in other institutions.
+Individual meetings will allow you to discuss with me your progress and any administrative issues that need to be addressed.
+I encourage you to come fully prepared for individual meetings; in this way, we can focus discussions so that all topics are addressed.
+Such discussions are an important way to self-monitor your progress, as well as keep your supervisor(s) informed of both positive and negative developments.
+They are particularly important for those who have co-supervisors based at other institutions.

 Communications